ilaif/goplicate/README.md

 ---

-Goplicate is a CLI tool that helps define common code or configuration snippets once, and sync it to multiple projects.
+Goplicate is a CLI tool that helps define common code or configuration snippets once and sync them to multiple projects.

 ## Why and how